(82158) 2001 FP185

-' (provisional designation ') is a highly eccentric trans-Neptunian object from the scattered disc in the outermost part of the Solar System, approximately 330 kilometers in diameter.
+' is a highly eccentric trans-Neptunian object from the scattered disc in the outermost part of the Solar System, approximately 330 kilometers in diameter.
 It was discovered on 26 March 2001, by American astronomer Marc Buie at Kitt Peak National Observatory in Arizona, United States.

 Orbit and classification

 is a scattered-disc object which belong to the most distant and coldest objects in the Solar System and are thought to be source of most periodic comets.

 It orbits the Sun at a distance of 34.3–420.2 AU once every 3425 years and 4 months (1,251,096 days).
 Its orbit has an eccentricity of 0.85 and an inclination of 31° with respect to the ecliptic.
 A first precovery was taken by the Sloan Digital Sky Survey in March 1999, extending the body's observation arc by 2 years prior to its official discovery observation at Kitt Peak.